hugolan/Project-Bachelor/README.md

 3. The l0 smoothed images will be saved in the SmoothImgs directory (within the 'root' directory) with the same name as their corresponding original images

 ### Generate the enhanced adversarial images

-A Fully Convolutional Neural Network (FCNN) is first trained end-to-end with a multi-task loss function which includes smoothing and adversarial losses.
-The architecture of the FCNN is instantiated from [Fast Image Processing with Fully-Convolutional Networks](https://arxiv.org/pdf/1709.00643.pdf) implemented in PyTorch by [Wu Huikai](https://github.com/wuhuikai/DeepGuidedFilter/tree/master/ImageProcessing/DeepGuidedFilteringNetwork).
-We enhance the image details of the L image channel only, after conversion to the Lab colour space without changing the colours of the image.
-In order to do this, we provided a differentiable PyTorch implementation of RGB-to-Lab and Lab-to-RGB.
-The enhanced adversarial images are then generated

 1. Go to Train directory
    ```